prima101112/prima101112.github.io/content/posts/running-qwen-in-m2-mac-air-machine.md

 ### Running qwen-2.5-coder:7B on macbook Air M2 using ollama

 This is part of stay hungry stay folish mindset, and my interest in AI.
-Search possible solution to get cheapest code assistant as possible. i was subscribe to copilot but now after found [continou.dev](https://www.continue.dev/) + [anthropic](https://www.anthropic.com/pricing#anthropic-api) API, thats the current choice.
+Search possible solution to get cheapest code assistant as possible. i was subscribe to copilot but now after found [continue.dev](https://www.continue.dev/) + [anthropic](https://www.anthropic.com/pricing#anthropic-api) API, thats the current choice.

-Its small decrease in cost. copilot is $10 per month but now i am not that code heavy so subs to token based payment (anthropic claude 3.5 sonnet) is more cost effective. and py base on what i use.
+Its small decrease in cost. copilot is $10 per month but now i am not that code heavy so subs to token based payment (anthropic claude 3.5 sonnet) is more cost effective. and pay base on what i use.

 > *by the way, this blog is **write** by myself ya. :p*